Company Details

 London & Paris Optic & Clock Company

 The LPOC was owned or managed by J.S.
 Johnson and Walter H. Thompson and later by Thompson alone.
-They produced a number of cameras in their 'Royalty' range, the Countess camera is shown in the YBP 1893, p. cx and appears to be based on J.E.
+They sold a number of cameras in their 'Royalty' range, the Countess camera is shown in the YBP 1893, p. cx and appears to be based on J.E.
 Brown's designs.
 The Duke is shown in PA 1891, p. clxi.
+The cameras were probably manufactured by several firms to be sold under the LPOC brand.
 The LPOC was wound up in 1910 but was probably not active by that time, the owners are shown as T.A.
 Reynolds, Alfred T. Reynolds and W. Horace Thompson.

 References: